Statistical guarantees for Bayesian uncertainty quantification in non-linear inverse problems with Gaussian process priors: Main results for PDE models

 Regarding statistical (frequentist) properties of posterior measures, the case of linear $\mathscr G$ is again fairly well understood due to the explicit Gaussian structure of the posterior distribution, we refer here only to \cite{KVV11, R13, ALS13, KLS16, MNP, GK19, GVD20} and references therein.
 The non-linear case, however, remains a formidable challenge.
 While consistency and contraction rates for Bayesian methods have been established very recently in some settings \cite{MNP19, AN19, GN19}, no guarantees are currently available for the task of uncertainty quantification investigated here (except for \cite{N1} to be discussed below).

 To address this challenge we will prove Bernstein-von Mises theorems which entail that under suitable hypotheses the \textit{non-Gaussian} posterior measure $\Pi(\cdot|D_N)$ is approximated, in the sense of weak convergence, by a Gaussian distribution with a canonical covariance structure.
-Our results will hold in $P_{\theta_0}^N$-probability, where $\theta_0$ is the ground truth parameter generating the data (\ref{model}), and for all linear functionals $\langle \theta, \psi \rangle_{L^2}, \theta \sim \Pi(\cdot|D_N),$ with $\psi$ a smooth test function.
-More precisely we will show that if $d_{weak}$ is any metric for weak convergence of probability measures on $\mathbb R$ (see \cite{D02}), if $E^\Pi[\theta|D_N]$ is the posterior mean (defined as a Bochner integral in $C(\mathcal Z)$), and if $\Pi^\psi(\cdot|D_N)$ denotes the (through $D_N$ random) probability law of then for a normal $N(0, \sigma_\psi^2)$ distribution with variance $\sigma^2_\psi$ to be specified,
+Our results will hold in $P_{\theta_0}^N$-probability, where $\theta_0$ is the ground truth parameter generating the data (\ref{model}), and for all linear functionals $\langle \theta, \psi \rangle_{L^2}, \theta \sim \Pi(\cdot|D_N),$ with $\psi$ a test function.
+To limit technicalities we assume that both $\theta_0$ and $\psi$ are \textit{smooth} -- relaxing such conditions is possible (adapting arguments from \cite{N1}) but not the scope of the present paper.